Slate (magazine)

-Slate is an online magazine that covers current affairs, politics, and culture in the United States.
-It was created in 1996 by former New Republic editor Michael Kinsley, initially under the ownership of Microsoft as part of MSN.
+Slate is an American online magazine that covers current affairs, politics, and culture in the United States.
+It was created in 1996 by Michael Kinsley with Microsoft's backing.
 In 2004, it was purchased by The Washington Post Company (later renamed the Graham Holdings Company), and since 2008 has been managed by The Slate Group, an online publishing entity created by Graham Holdings.
 Slate is based in New York City, with an additional office in Washington, D.C.